Item images are no longer available

 Items are shipped using a major carrier usually within 5 business days after receipt of payment.
 Shipping charges are calculated at payment time.

-A 5% handling fee applies to all purchased items, regardless of delivery method including pick up.
+This item has no handling fee, regardless of delivery method including pick up.

 |Returns Policy||Please read our return policy below.|